 Our teachers at The Point Physie.

-The Point Physical Culture Club, established in 2015, has been the vision of our passionate and inspiring teachers, Jo Walsh, Catherine Carney, Kirsty Schofield, Jo Reeson and Kara Hall.
+The Point Physical Culture Club, established in 2015, has been the vision of our passionate and inspiring teachers, Jo Walsh, Catherine Carney, Jo Reeson, Julie Rudd, Kara Hall and Kirsty Schofield.
 We strive to create a supportive and friendly atmosphere for all our members.
 As a group, we aim to encourage a high level of club spirit, with every member supporting each other.
 Our teachers work tirelessly to make each girl the best they can be, whilst making classes fun and rewarding.

 Through positive encouragement and engaging classes, children learn how to communicate through movement, music and performance, giving them the skills they need to thrive.